8:30 AM - 9:00AM - Check-in

-1. cover contest Entries due by March 18.
-Please send your entries to Riley Lewis. email@example.com Entries must have the following information: Contra Costa County Fashion Revue, Zipping Down the Runway , April 29, 2017, and the artist’s name.
+1. cover contest Entries due by March 1, 2020.
+Please send your entries to email@example.com.
+All entries must be completed by a participating Contra Costa County 4-H member.
+Entries must have the following information: Contra Costa County Fashion Revue, The Future of Fashion & Design Begins with US!, April 25, 2020, and the artist’s name.
 Entries must be drawn by hand.
 Digital designs will NOT be accepted.
-Entries may be turned in at Presentation day or scanned and emailed to Riley Lewis before March 18.
+Entries may be turned in at the UCCE Contra Costa Office or scanned and emailed to firstname.lastname@example.org before March 1, 2020.
 Best of luck to all our entrants!

-2. You don't need to be in sewing to compete in the consumer science or knit challenge categories.
+2. You don't need to be in a sewing project to compete in the Consumer Science Purchase, $40 Limit Challenge or Cosplay Challenge categories.
 See the State Fashion Revue website for rules and details about these categories.

 Come have fun at the Contra Costa County Fashion Revue

-You can sew, purchase or upcycle an outfit and enter it in one of the five categories.
-County Winners will qualify to participate in State Fashion Revue on May 27, 2017.
+You can sew or purchase an outfit and enter it in one of the five categories.
+County Winners will qualify to participate in State Fashion Revue on (date TBD) at UC Davis.

 Enrollment in a Sewing Project is NOT required for the following two categories:

 Consumer Science Purchased, $40 Limit - Purchased (coordinate entire outfit, including shoes and accessories under $40) Must provide receipts (from the current 4-H year) for all items worn by member)

 Coplay Challenge - Participants in this challenge will construct a cosply costume.
 Start with a photo or drawing of the character that inspired this costume.
 Use any crafting techniques and any materials to make the costume.
 Pre-made, purchased costume kits, or parts of kits are not allowed.
 However, purchased garments may be used as a starting point for the costume.
 (See below for more information on the cosplay challenge)